-But two years ago, Christmas time in our family wasn’t an easy one.
-Our beautiful girl Soda spent her last Christmas with us before passing on 29 December.
+That year, Christmas time in our family wasn’t an easy one, as she spent her last Christmas with us before passing on 29 December.

 So while Soda may not be with us anymore, her joyful, crazy, loving spirit lives on by being an Angel Santa to shelter dogs at Christmas.

-The holidays can be a rough time for dog shelters, and it’s often their busiest season.
-So if you can consider these ideas for yourself, or just make a friendly donation at your RSPCA, ASPCA or local shelter, you’ll be able to help some lovely doggies in need this holiday season.
+Christmas can really be a rough time for dog shelters, sadly it’s often their busiest season.
+So if you can consider the above ideas for yourself, or just make a friendly donation at your RSPCA, ASPCA or local shelter, you’ll be able to help a few beautiful dogs in need this holiday season.